mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 You'll need to create working directories for each of the new Agent Machines.

-From the root of this repository file system and execute the following command in a terminal window to create the working directories for the two Agent Machines.
+From the root of this repository's file system, execute the following command in a terminal window to create the working directories for the two Agent Machines.

 ```
 mkdir 03-multi-agent-architecture/agent-machines/agent-machine-03 && mkdir 03-multi-agent-architecture/agent-machines/agent-machine-04